OpenWebconcept/owc-zgw-api/docs/breaking-changes.md

 ## Entities require the full ZGW client

 Before, all/most entities required the client (pretty) name for initialization.
 The constructor of those entities now require a `Client` entity.

+## Expand is automatically enabled

+If the ZGW version of a client is 1.5.0 or later, expand is automatically enabled.